thycotic/ss-docs/admin/import-export-settings/index.md

 #### Advanced Auditing License

-license required

-- ApplicationSettings
+This license is required for these settings in the Application Settings category:

-  - SyslogCefServer
+- SyslogCefLogSite
 - SyslogCefPort
 - SyslogCefProtocol
+- SyslogCefServer
 - SyslogCefTimeZone
-  - SyslogCefLogSite

 #### Enterprise Edition

-> Note: this settings are also available with the Professional Edition and Approval Workflow Add-on licenses.
+> **Note:** this settings are also available with the Professional Edition and Approval Workflow Add-on licenses.

-- LauncherSettings
+The Enterprise Edition license is required for these settings in the Launcher Settings category:

 - CheckInSecretOnLastLauncherClose
 - CloseLauncherOnCheckInSecret

+It is required for these settings in the Permission Options category:

-- PermissionOptions
+- EnableApprovalFromEmail
 - ForceSecretApproval

-  - EnableApprovalFromEmail
-- TicketSystems
+It is required for the TicketSystems category.

 #### Pro Edition

+The Pro Edition license is required for these setting categories:

 - SAML
 - Session Recording

 #### Platinum Edition

-(or Pro Edition and Unix SUPM) license required
+The Platinum Edition license (or Pro Edition and Unix SUPM licenses) is required for the SSH Commands setting category.

-- SSH Commands

 ## Procedures